Phelim Caoch O'Neill

-Phelim Caoch O'Neill (Irish: Feidhlimidh Caoch Ó Néill) (1517 to 1542) was a prince of the Cenél nEógain.
+Phelim Caoch O'Neill (Irish: Feidhlimidh Caoch Ó Néill, 1517-1542) was a prince of the Cenél nEógain.

 The eldest son of King Conn Bacach O'Neill.
 The then O'Neill, Conn's dynasty held lordship over significant parts of Ulster.
 Phelim's mother, Lady Alice Fitzgerald, was a daughter of Gerald FitzGerald, 8th Earl of Kildare.
 Phelim's father and maternal grandfather were among the most powerful men in Ireland in early sixteenth-century Ireland.

 Early life

 Phelim Caoch (the blind) was a son of Conn Bacach, then The O'Neill, lord of Tyrone.
 Phelim was raised in the Gaelic fashion at his father's principal residence, his castle at Dungannon, County Tyrone, and was groomed as his father's taniste to one day succeed as lord of Tyrone himself.
 At the time of his birth, his uncle was The O'Neill, but in 1519, Phelim's father Conn Bacach assumed the title, which was the senior position among the three major O'Neill dynasties: Tyrone, the Fews, and Clanaboy.
 The O'Neill was traditionally the provincial king of Ulster, with traditional authority over the subservient kings (known as uirríthe in Irish) of the province.
 Phelim grew up learning the diplomacy and art of rule and war in Ulster.
 He took part in activities of his father's kingdom, including a stint as a hostage to the English just before his death.
 A part of Irish culture of that period was the custom of raiding.
 Raids against neighbouring lords for cattle was a primary past time for young noblemen.
 Especially in Ulster, cattle was main element of wealth.
 Thus the outcome of a raid weakened or promoted a junior Lord in the sixteenth century Ireland.